kaischaefer2000/LessonInViolence/README.md

-#The Lesson in Violence Website
+# The Lesson in Violence Website

-Check out my code files for the website: lessoninviolence.com I handcoded the website with JavaScript PHP HTML & CSS(Sass).
+Check out my code files for the website: lessoninviolence.com I handcoded the website with

+- JavaScript
+- PHP
+- HTML
+- CSS(Sass).

+Meanwhile i am still working on it.